Tunisia sees tourists return after revolt

 "The negotiations will open before June," Fakhfakh said.
 "Talks by other countries have taken six months to a year so hopefully in 2013 we will open our skies at least to the European Union."

-An increase in bookings for the 2012 summer season, has raised expectations that the sector, which earned 2.4 billion dinars in 2011, was recovering.
+An increase in bookings for the 2012 summer season, has raised expectations that the sector, which earned 2.4 billion dinars ($1.6 billion) in 2011, was recovering.

 "Tourism is recovering," Fakhfakh said.
 "We expect 6 million visitors this year."